This article was originally published on 07/28/2021.

 Sifting through the abundant startup funding Canada has to offer can be overwhelming for burgeoning startups with limited resources.
 Canada’s many grant opportunities are one reason the nation was named the fourth-best global startup ecosystem by StartupBlink.
 While it may demand comprehensive research and an administrative approach, applying for grants is a great strategy to seek funding in Canada.

-The world of startup grants is a highly competitive sphere with a wide variety of stakeholders.
-Before diving into a sea of grant applications head first, prepare your team to put their best foot forward with a checklist for startup grants, which includes:
+The world of startup grants is a highly competitive sphere and usually involves various stakeholders.
+Before diving into a sea of grant applications, prepare your team to put their best foot forward with a checklist for startup grants, which may include:

 1. Confirm eligibility

-Approaching only the grant opportunities which best suit your organization will save the time and energy spent on applying en masse.
-Using directories and interactive grant-finding websites is great for combing through available grants to find the right ones for your startup.
+Approaching only the grant opportunities that best suit your organization can potentially save time and energy spent on applying en masse.
+Using directories and interactive grant-finding websites can help you comb through available grants to find the right ones for your startup.

-Technology can also aid the tedious process of qualifying startup funding opportunities.
+Technology can also aid the tedious process of qualifying for startup funding opportunities.
 Grant management software can find and bring new small business grants to you, cutting down on time spent manually searching for them.
-Once securing a grant, you’ll also need to ensure the money is used in accordance with the terms of the grant.
-Eligibility is a vital component to watch throughout the grant process.
+Once securing a grant, you may also need to ensure the money is used in accordance with the terms of the grant.
+Eligibility is considered a vital component to watch throughout the grant process.

 2. Prepare a business plan

-Investors typically ask startups seeking funding a lot of meticulous questions, but their main question is a broad one: “What are you going to do with the money?”
-To answer this open-ended question in a detailed and strategic way, a business plan is the best option.
-Business plans give investors and grant managers a clear overview of your proposal, and business plan software can help:
+Investors typically ask startups seeking funding a lot of detailed questions, but their primary question is generally broad: “What are you going to do with the money?”
+A business plan could be the best option to answer this open-ended question in a clear and strategic way.
+Business plans usually give investors and grant managers a clear overview of your proposal, and business plan software can help:

 - Outline the structure and model of your business